bmc/brizzled/source/_posts/2012-02-14-simple-address-standardization.markdown

 {% update %}
-**Update (4 August, 2012)** Per a comment (see below), SmartyStreets now provides both geocoding and single-string address parsing, so caveat #1, above, no longer applies.
+**Update (4 August, 2012)** Per a comment (see below), SmartyStreets now provides both geocoding and single-string address parsing, so caveats #1 and #2, above, no longer apply.
 {% endupdate %}

 ## Ruby SmartyStreets Implementation